 The intangible benefits of a supportive community, though, should be backed up by more tangible ones.
 Jordan Wan, founder and CEO of CloserIQ, has found success offering employees gym membership reimbursements, sponsoring community events and throwing office happy hours.
 "These particular perks are popular because you're providing more than just the usual health benefits.
 You're going above and beyond to show employees that you don't just care about the work they do — you value them as an individual and care about their well-being."
 These perks don't have to demolish your bottom line, though.
 In many cases, it's the effort that counts.

 Of course, not all of this can be done overnight, and initiatives can vary based on certain factors, like the company culture or industry.
-Building a company that satisfies all these conditions is a moving target, and it will take time and sustained effort.
-These tips can guide you as you decide who to hire and how to shape your growing company, but at the end of the day there's no substitute for your leadership and drive.
-Your employees will be able to see that clearly.
-Once you find them, that is.
-Better start writing up that job description.
+Building strong leadership and talent practices takes time and sustained effort.
+These tips can guide you as you decide who to hire and how to shape your growing company.
+To hear more about leadership and talent strategies from ADP industry experts, you can replay our interactive virtual discussion on-demand anytime: Deconstructing Talent Best Practices to Find What Really Works.